 2. Puran File Recovery

 Puran File Recovery is one of the better free data recovery programs I’ve seen.
-It is very easy to use, will scan any drives that Windows sees, and has many advanced options if you need them.
+It is effortless to use, will scan any drives that Windows sees, and has many advanced options if you need them.

-One special thing to note – Puran File Recovery identified more files on my test machine compared to most other tools, so make sure to make one more note for Recuva if it doesn’t find what you are finding.
+One particular thing to note – Puran File Recovery identified more files on my test machine than most other tools, so make sure to make one more note for Recuva if it doesn’t find what you are seeing.

 Puran File Recovery will even recover lost partitions if they haven’t been overwritten.